-Mode Selection Description DS1 AUTO The HLU-319, List 2D and HRU-412 independently monitor their incoming T1 bit streams for the Binary Eight Zero Substitution (B8ZS) pattern.
+Mode Selection Desc Description DS1 AUTO The HLU-431, List 1D and HRU-412 independently monitor their incoming T1 bit streams for the Binary Eight Zero Substitution (B8ZS) pattern.
 If either unit detects this pattern, it enters its B8ZS mode.
 It reverts back to its Alternate Mark Inversion (AMI) mode if no B8ZS patterns are received for five seconds.
-B8ZS Places both the HLU-319, List 2D and HRU-412 into their B8ZS modes.
-AMI Places both the HLU-319, List 2D and HRU-412 into their AMI modes.
-FRMG AUTO Configures the HiGain system to operate in an auto-framing (Auto) mode in which it continuously searches the input T1 bit stream for a valid SF or ESF frame pattern.
+B8ZS Places both the HLU-431, List 1D and HRU-412 into their B8ZS modes.
+AMI Places both the HLU-431, List 1D and HRU-412 into their AMI modes. continuously searches the input T1 bit stream feature is required for fractional T1 applicat channel time slot alignment.
+While the HiC in this Auto mode, it is recommended that t unframed applications.
+Using the Auto mod Configures the HiGain system to operate in an auto-framing (Auto) mode in which it continuously searches the input T1 bit stream for a valid SF or ESF frame pattern.
 This feature is required for fractional T1 applications (DS0 blocking) where it insures proper channel time slot alignment.
 While the HiGain system can also process unframed data in this Auto mode, it is recommended that the unframed (UNFR) mode be used for all unframed applications.
 Using the Auto mode for unframed applications runs the risk of detecting "pseudo-valid" frame sequences, which can affect the data integrity.
 UNFR Configures the HiGain system to operate in an unframed mode.
 This mode disables the auto framing process and forces the HiGain system to function as a transparent bit pipe.
-HAIS 2LP Causes the HiGain system to transmit the AIS signal at both the HLU-319, List 2D and HRU-412 T1 output ports when both of the HDSL loops are not in-sync (LOSW).
-1LP Causes the HiGain system to transmit the AIS signal at both the HLU-319, List 2D and HRU-412 T1 output ports when either of the two HDSL loops is not in-sync (LOSW) or if a MARGin alarm occurs.
-SAIS ENA Causes the Lists 6 and 7, HRU-412 to transmit the AIS signal toward the Customer Interface (CI) when in NREM or Smart-Jack loopback (see Figure 6).
+Causes the HiGain system to transmit the AIS signal at both the HLU-431, List 1D and HRU-412 T1 output ports when both of the HDSL loops are not in-sync (LOSW).
+1LP Causes the HiGain system to transmit the AIS signal at both the HLU-431, List 1D and HRU-412 T1 output ports when either of the two HDSL loops is not in-sync (LOSW) or if a MARGin alarm occurs.
+Causes the Lists 6 and 7, HRU-412 to transmit the AIS signal toward the Customer Interface (CI) when in NREM or Smart-Jack loopback (see Figure 6).
 DIS Causes the List 6, HRU-412 to transmit the signal from the network toward the CI when an HRU NREM or Smart-Jack loopback is executed.
 The AIS signal is off.
-CONF YES Confirms that all twelve operating modes (listed above) are to be updated to their current selections.
+CONF YES Confirms that all twelve of selections.
+Confirms that all twelve operating modes (listed above) are to be updated to their current selections.
 NO Prevents the most recently selected operating mode selections from being updated.
 They remain as they were before the system options settings mode was entered.
 MARG 0 to 15 dB The Margin Alarm Threshold can only be set, via the RS-232 maintenance port, with a terminal (see Figures 10 and 22 for non-doubler and doubler screens, respectively).
 It determines the minimum allowable margin below which a minor alarm can occur.
 Note that setting the threshold to "0" inhibits the margin alarm.
 4 dB (Default value) DS0 BLK The DS0 blocking option can only be set via the RS-232 maintenance port with a terminal (see Figures 10 and 22 for non-doubler and doubler screens, respectively).
-The 4-character HLU-319, List 2D front panel LED readout only displays the status of the blocking option.
+The 4-character HLU-431, List 1D front panel LED readout only displays the status of the blocking option.
 BLK indicates at least one channel is blocked.
 NONE "None" indicates no channels are blocked.
+1